 Beverages are familiar drinks that we still use every day.
 In addition to the sweet taste and attractive aroma, soft drinks are also impressive by their natural flavor and fantastic gas bubbles (for carbonated soft drinks).
 However, not all of us fully understand the steps in the beverage production cycle.
 Therefore, we will analyze technologies used in the beverage production process and clarify some soft drink production process issues through the article below.

-The manufacturing process of drinks products include some key steps
+The production process of drinks products include some key steps

 Have you ever been curious about the main ingredient in soft drink bottles?
 Have you ever accidentally read the annotation information on a product but still do not understand what elements they include?
 To produce delicious beverage bottles, the manufacturer must prepare the initial materials, typically including: